QuantEcon/lecture-datascience.myst/_sources/introduction/cloud_setup.md

 The `Launch Notebook` button opens a new tab in your browser where a Jupyter notebook version of the current lecture page will be opened with the selected cloud service.

-The settings icon allows you to change your cloud environment from the default.
-To use click the over the settings icon on the bottom right of the page (see image).
+You can change your cloud environment by selecting another server from the drop down menu (see image):

 <br>